-Any company in which Axtel is the majority shareholder may not, directly or indirectly, acquire shares of the Company or companies who hold most shares of the Company.
-Under the LMV this restriction does not apply to the acquisition of shares representing the Company's capital stock, through mutual funds.
+Any company in which Axtel is the majority shareholder may not, directly or indirectly, acquire shares of the Company or companies who own the majority of the Company's shares.
+In accordance with the LMV, this restriction does not apply to the acquisition of shares representing the Company's capital stock, through mutual funds.